Get Involved in Research

 A number of risk factors have been identified for developing RA.
 These include a family history, smoking, overweight, poor nutrition and lack of exercise, mining and exposure to certain types of dust.
 Some people with early signs of joint pain or swelling progress to RA and others don’t.

 Arthritis Queensland Chair of Rheumatology, Professor Ranjeny Thomas and The Australian Arthritis and Autoimmune Biobank Collaborative (or A3BC), are linking risk factors with changes in the immune system and symptoms over time.
-Find out more and how to participate here.
+Find out more and participate here.

 Other arthritic conditions / non condition-specific